Trigger Point Dry Needling

 How can Physical Therapy help with headaches?
 Pain in the head, frequently called “Migraines”, can occur from many sources.
 The muscles of the jaw, neck and shoulders can refer pain into the head.
 The joints of the upper neck can also cause pain in the head.
 Issues with vision and even the vestibular or balance system can be a contributing factor.
 Diagnosing your headache can be difficult.
 If your headaches start in the base of the skull, are more one sided, occur frequently or even daily your headaches may be Tension Type or Cervicogenic Headaches.
 This means that the pain in your head is coming from tense muscles and/or stiff neck joints.

 Physical Therapists specializing in treatment of the neck can determine if your headache is related.
 This can be treated with manual therapy, restoring joint motion and reducing muscle tension.
-Joel Rauser has lectured extensively on the role of headaches stemming from the neck and the successful treatment with manual therapy.
+Joel Rauser has lectured extensively on the role of headaches stemming from the neck and the successful treatment with manual therapy, and using dry needling at times.
 Other aspects that we assess are posture as well as work site analysis.
 A new form of vision therapy through restoring eye muscle balance is available at CornerStone Physical Therapy.
 We have treated people from all age groups, including children.
 Contact us if you have questions about whether your headaches are treatable with Physical Therapy.

 Temporomandibular Joint (TMJ) Disorders or TMD means that you have a problem with the hinge joints of the jaw.
 Diagnosis of a TMJ problem is difficult and books about the classification of TMJ disorders are usually fairly thick.
 TMJ issues can present with headaches, pain in the face, ear, neck and throat.
 They can feel like a pressure in your ear without any observable ear issues from your doctor.
 Patient’s will occasionally hear their pulse in their ear as well as ringing, called tinnitus.
 Balance issues and dizziness are common symptoms as well.
 Clicking in the jaw or noises in your ear with chewing or jaw motion are common but do not necessarily mean you have a problem needing treatment.